tinkatinka/lindendata/README.md

 ## LindenDataVisualizer 0.0.1

-### LindenData grabs data from a Google Doc Spreadsheet and visualizes them in Virtual Reality.
+### LindenData grabs data from a Google Doc Spreadsheet and visualizes it in Virtual Reality.

 Every cell in the spreadsheet denotes the position in the VR space (like on a chess board).
 Sheet 1 is "unglanced", sheet 2 is "glanced".
 Please use the following format: VALUE:DESCRIPTION TEXT:OBJECTTYPE.
 (Example: _1500:Pineapples sold 2015:fiona1_)